acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple.md

 menu item to Firefox's context menu that replaces selected text with its English translation.

-First, create a directory under the SDK root called "translator".
+First, create a directory called "translator".
 This is where we will keep all the files for this add-on.
+You do not have to keep your add-ons under the SDK
+root: once you have called `source bin/activate` from the SDK root, `cfx` will remember where the SDK is, and you will be able to reference SDK packages from any directory.

 ## Packages, modules, and add-ons ##
 Before we start it's worth taking s short detour into CommonJS, as this is the